India to produce 302 lakh tonnes of sugar in 2020-21: ISMA

-New Delhi, Jan 28 (IANS) India is expected to produce 302 lakh tonnes of sugar during 2020-21 (October-September), the Indian Sugar Mills Association (ISMA) said on Thursday while releasing its second advance estimates for the current sugar season.
+New Delhi: India is expected to produce 302 lakh tonnes of sugar during 2020-21 (October-September), the Indian Sugar Mills Association (ISMA) said on Thursday while releasing its second advance estimates for the current sugar season.

 The industry body had pegged sugar output of the country around 310 lakh tonnes in its first advance estimates for 2020-21 sugar season.